cityofstats/violated-assumptions/_authors/socket778.markdown

 author: Demetrios Papakostas
 ---

-Chester is another alter ego of Demetri.
-Replace this with a bio, or fun facts, or research.
+Socket778 is   Replace this with a bio, or fun facts, or research.
 Template:

 ### Research